 - Normal clothes for non-safari areas

-- Lightweight sweater just in case
+- Lightweight sweater just in case of a cooler evening

 - Comfortable walking shoes or sandals

 - Long trousers & long sleeved tops for evening when on safari (to guard against mosquitos)

 - Neutral colours if you intend to do a walking safari

 Want More Info?– check out our more general article on What to Wear on Safari.
 Or download the full e-guide above.